debrouwere/Extendables/core-packages/http/doc/readme.rst

         $.writeln("Connection failed");
     }

-Aside from high-level functions like ``get`` and ``post``, there's also a lower-level interface providing, if you happen to need more flexibility.
+Aside from high-level functions like ``get`` and ``post``, there's also a lower-level interface if you happen to need more flexibility.

 .. code-block:: extendscript